brandonhorst/elliptical/README.md

 * remind me to wash the car at 8am the day after tomorrow
 * remind me to wash the car tomorrow morning
 * remind me to wash the car on the morning of the 23rd
-* remind me to wash the car next monday at eight
+* remind me to wash the car next monday at 8

 You can see that these sentences are basically saying the same thing, but could go about it in different ways.
 But there are a limited number of possibilities.
 Nobody would say "remind wash the car to 8am of the tomorrow."
 You can see how parsing these options is a dizzying task.